iceyheart/IPTV/README.md

 # IPTV
-m3u for IPTV channel through IPV6
+m3u for IPTV channel only use in FJ